How would you describe the linkage between your company’s value chain, business strategy and profits?

 Organizations perform many activities in producing a product or service.
 Some activities add value for the customer, while others don’t add value but may be essential internally or even for legal compliance.
-A Value Chain map is a diagram of the flow of just the value-adding activities performed across your organization to bring a product or service to the customer.
+A Value Chain map is a diagram of the flow of the specific activities performed across your organization that bring value to your end-customers.
+It is a tool designed for individual profit centers within an organization, for use in decision-making as leaders look to find ways to increase value provided to end customers.
 A value chain map is a powerful tool, that, when analyzed, can help to identify opportunities to create value for customers.

-You can use it to create your differentiation strategy or to add to and evolve it over time.
+You can use Michael Porter’s Value Chain map to create, strengthen and improve your differentiation strategy and to add to and evolve it over time.
+While many companies have mapped their Value Streams to improve efficiency and cost, not as many have modeled their Value Chain and used it as the transformational tool it can be in strategy development and execution.
+Aligning your value stream strategically — with the (noble) reason your business exists and your competitive differentiation (what you offer that compels customers to buy from you rather than from your competitors) helps your team to continuously develop, evolve and strengthen your competitive advantage.
 There-in lies its power.
-While many companies have mapped their Value Streams to improve efficiency and cost, not as many have modeled their Value Chain and used it as the transformational tool it can be in strategy development and execution.
-You see, it’s all about the reason your business exists, why customers buy from you, and how you can both develop and strengthen your competitive advantage.

-But, as logical as this is, I’ve found in my own experience that many companies spend far more time and energy on improving internal efficiency and on managing existing work processes than on ensuring value and identifying new value-providing opportunities for their customers.
+As logical as this is, our experience shows that many companies spend far more time and energy on improving internal efficiency than on building value and identifying new value-providing opportunities for their customers.
 As you increase the value you provide to the customer, you increase your profit potential and you build and strengthen your competitive advantage.
-Determining why customers buy from you and increasing your unique value are critical to success over time.
-Porter describes this very well in his book, “Competitive Advantage”.

-In summary, the Value Chain Map is a tool that, when used in conjunction with the business strategy, can help managers to build and evolve your value proposition.
-It simply makes it easier to identify opportunities to provide value to your customers.
+In summary, the Value Chain Map is a tool that, when used in conjunction with the business strategy, can help managers to build on and strengthen the organization’s competitive differentiation.
+It simply makes it easier to identify opportunities to provide greater value to your customers.
 The value that compels customers to buy from you generates profit potential.
 By increasing value provided to the customer your company can increase its profits.

-When is the last time you evaluated your business strategy from the perspective of differentiation?
+When is the last time you evaluated your value chain from the strategic perspective of your company’s competitive differentiation?
 What information was used?
 Was it a Value Chain Map?
 What were the results?
 Please share your experience, opinions and ideas.

 “Competitive Advantage” by Michael Porter